home-assistant/home-assistant.io/source/_components/insteon.markdown

 ### {% linkable_title INSTEON Scenes %}

 Trigger an INSTEON scene on or off is done via automations.
-Two services are provied to support this feature:
+Two services are provided to support this feature:

 - **insteon.scene_on**
   - **group**: (required) The INSTEON scene number to trigger.